What Is A Phoenix Periodontist?

 - Pinhole Surgical Technique: In cases of extreme recession or exposed tooth roots, the gum tissue can be gently stretched back into place.
 The Pinhole Surgical Technique is only performed by a small number of dentists.

-- Scaling and Root Planing: This procedure removes accumulated bacteria between the gums and teeth, allowing them to heal.
+- Scaling and Root Planing: This procedure helps by removing the accumulated tartar, plaque and bacteria between the gums and teeth so they can heal.

 - Gingivoplasty and Osteoplasty: Involves the surgical reshaping and recontouring of the bone or gums to correct any weaknesses and ultimately improve the physical appearance of the teeth and gums.